Benjamin H. Vandervoort: Post war

 He was promoted to colonel on 7 July 1946, and left the Army on 31 August.
 After studying at Ohio State University he joined the Foreign Service in 1947.
 He served as an executive officer in the Department of the Army in 1950-54, acting as joint political adviser to the commanding general United Nations forces and UN ambassador, Korea, in 1951-52, and studied at the Armed Forces Staff College (now the Joint Forces Staff College) in 1953.
 He served as a military attaché at the US embassy in Lisbon, Portugal, in 1955-58, and was assigned to the Department of State in 1958-60.
-He then served in the Executive Office of the Central Intelligence Agency (CIA), from 1960–66, also serving as a consultant on politico-military affairs to the US Army Staff in 1960, and as a plans and program officer on the Army Staff, Department of Defense, in 1964.
+He then served in the Executive Office of the Central Intelligence Agency (CIA), from 1960 to 1966, also serving as a consultant on politico-military affairs to the US Army Staff in 1960, and as a plans and program officer on the Army Staff, Department of Defense, in 1964.

-Benjamin Vandervoort died on November 18, 1990 at the age of 73 years at a nursing home from the effects of a fall.
+Benjamin Vandervoort died on November 18, 1990, at the age of 73 at a nursing home from the effects of a fall.

 He had two children with his wife Nedra; a son (Benjamin Hayes Vandervoort II) and a daughter (Marlin Vandervoort).